DavidWiesner/mendeley-reopen/README.md

 # Mendeley-Reopen*
-UI for Opening* Mendeley documents of the last session
+UI to open* Mendeley documents of the last session

 ##*Open means focus the document.
 But at the moment iu can´t open the attached PDF (see #1)